euiyounghwang/python-flask-basic/README.md

 - Response validation
 - A Swagger UI console with live documentation and ‘try it out’ feature

-- Waitress (<i>https://pypi.org/project/waitress/</i>) is a production-quality pure-Python WSGI server with very acceptable performance.
+__Waitress__(`pip install waitress`) (<i>https://pypi.org/project/waitress/</i>) is a production-quality pure-Python WSGI server with very acceptable performance.
 It has no dependencies except ones which live in the Python standard library

 docker exec -it kafka-cluster-kafka-1-1 kafka-topics --bootstrap-server=localhost:9092 --topic test-topic --delete --group Fastapi
 Created topic test-topic.